Get 5% of discount using the code

 Airalo and Nomad have mobile apps you can download to purchase, activate, and install your eSIM data plan.

-When it comes to app UI, navigation, and setup, the user experience is similar, with Airalo being slightly more user-friendly.
+The user experience is similar when it comes to app UI, navigation, and set up, with Airalo being slightly more user-friendly.

 After downloading, users can select an eSIM data package and purchase it before getting more prompts to install and activate the plan.